The bar is filled those who share their problems with their drinksand those who ask the man behind the counterwhat he thinks.Grant, as rumour has it,

 like she's tugging on horse,

-is her only steady course.Graham's sipping sherry
+and the bottom of the bottle is her only steady course.Graham's sipping sherry

 feeling heavy with remorse.

-and he has lived through seven futile wars.
+His wife just died, and he has lived through seven futile wars.

 Mary only shows her face